olwmc/Graveyard/README.md

 # Random projects and code for me to store

+### (Almost) Working chip8 emulator
+A chip8 emulator that I stopped working on after about a day and a half.
+Might continue more later.

+Used this as a way to learn some more parsing techniques, not really as a full project

 ### Snake written in C and SDL
 This is my first time using SDL, so hopefully I'll look back on it later and realize how terrible it is.